thatguymendel/OctoPrint-SpoolTracker/README.md

 ## Setup

 1. Install the plugin and restart OctoPrint
-2. Add your spools through the SpoolTracker sidebar
+2. Add your spool through the SpoolTracker sidebar
-3. Set the current spool you're using
-4. The plugin will automatically track filament usage
+3. The plugin will automatically track filament usage

-## Usage

 ### Adding a New Spool
 1. Click "Add Spool" in the SpoolTracker sidebar